mufies/Kitaproject/README.md

 The built files will be in the `dist/` directory.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📄 License

-This project is private and proprietary.

 ## 🐛 Troubleshooting

 ### Database Connection Issues
-- Ensure PostgreSQL is running
+- Ensure PostgreSQL is running on port 5432
 - Verify connection string in `appsettings.json`
-- Check database exists: `CREATE DATABASE kita_db;`
+- Create database if it doesn't exist: `CREATE DATABASE kita_db;`
+- Run migrations: `dotnet ef database update`

-### File Upload Issues
+### File Upload & Streaming Issues
 - Verify `Assets/Images` and `Assets/Music` directories exist
-- Check Nginx is running and configured correctly
+- Check Nginx is running: `nginx -t` to test configuration
 - Ensure file paths in `appsettings.json` match your system

-### SignalR Connection Issues
+### SignalR/Real-time Connection Issues
 - Verify CORS settings allow your frontend origin
 - Check JWT token is valid and not expired
-- Ensure SignalR hub is mapped in `Program.cs`
+- Ensure all SignalR hubs are mapped in `Program.cs`

-## 📞 Support

-For issues and questions, please open an issue in the repository.
+### External API Issues
+- Verify Spotify credentials are correct in `appsettings.json`
+- Check internet connection for YouTube downloads
+- Ensure API rate limits are not exceeded

 ---